HorizonRobotics/alf/docs/notes/knowledge_base.rst

   information can be used by replay buffers and metrics if there are multiple environments accessing them asynchronously.

+* :code:`untransformed`: a nest that represents the entire time step itself *before* any transformation (e.g., observation or reward transformation);
+  used for experience replay observing by subalgorithms.

+* :code:`env_info`: A dictionary containing information returned by Gym environments' ``info``.

 About :code:`TimeStep.discount`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^